-Kayla is a stockholder in the firm’s Divorce, Marital and Family Law practice area.
-She handles cases involving dissolution of marriage (divorce), child custody, paternity, child support, adoptions and domestic violence injunctions.
-Kayla is admitted to practice in all Florida state courts and in the U.S. District Court for the Middle District of Florida.
+As a Florida Bar Board Certified expert in Divorce, Marital and Family Law, Kayla handles cases involving dissolution of marriage (divorce), child custody, paternity, child support, adoptions and domestic violence injunctions.
+She is admitted to practice in all Florida state courts and in the U.S. District Court for the Middle District of Florida.
 Prior to joining the firm, she served as a summer associate and was a law clerk for the Honorable David A. Demers in Florida’s 6th Judicial Circuit Court.

-Throughout her career, Kayla has received much recognition including being named a “Rising Star” by Florida Super Lawyers® (2016-2021), a “Top Lawyer” by Naples Illustrated magazine (2019, 2021), and received both 2021 and 2022 Best Lawyers: Ones to Watch recognition for her work in family law.
-She was also recognized as an “Up & Comer” by Florida Trend magazine, an honor awarded to only 138 Florida attorneys in 2017.
+Throughout her career, Kayla has received much recognition including being named a “Rising Star” by Florida Super Lawyers® (2016-2023), a “Top Lawyer” by Naples Illustrated magazine (2019, 2021-2023), and was recognized in Best Lawyers: Ones to Watch® in America for her work in family law in years 2021-2024.
+She was also named an “Up & Comer” by Florida Trend magazine, an honor awarded to only 138 Florida attorneys in 2017.

 While earning her law degree and Masters in Business Administration at Stetson University, Kayla served as chief of the Ambassador Program, secretary of the Business Law Society and president of the Running Club.
 It is not surprising upon graduation, Kayla received the Dean’s Award and William F. Blews Pro Bono Award.
 While a student at the University of South Florida, she was a member of the Honors College Student Council and conducted research on the effects of student leadership on the college campus.
 Kayla was also a 400 hurdler for the Women’s Track and Field Team.